umarmohammed/umarmohammed.github.io/_posts/2018/2018-10-13-Dotnetcore-auth-with-JWT.md

 }
 ```

-> Note the ```[AllowAnonymous]``` filter which allows unauthorized users to access the endpoint.
-This is required in our example since all controller and actions require user's to be authenticated by default.
+> Note the ```[AllowAnonymous]``` filter, which allows unauthorized users to access the endpoint.
+This is required in our example since all controller and actions require users to be authenticated by default.

 This endpoint simply authenticates the request by checking if the password is equal to "Password".
 If so, it creates a new JWT with a "name" claim set to the UserName in the request.
-We also set some of JWT registered claims such as "sub" and "jti", see [https://tools.ietf.org/html/rfc7519](https://tools.ietf.org/html/rfc7519) for more details.
-In practice a more sophisticated approach to checking the token should be used.
+We also set some of JWT registered claims such as "sub" and "jti" (see [https://tools.ietf.org/html/rfc7519](https://tools.ietf.org/html/rfc7519) for more details).

+> Note that simply checking that the password matches a string is not a secure way of authentication.
+In practice a more sophisticated approach to checking the credentials should be used.

 #### Getting a token
 Let's try out this new endpoint in Postman.